-Students who have been suspended for failing to maintain satisfactory academic progress may be reinstated by making a request for reinstatement in writing to the College President.
-However, if the reinstatement is granted, the student will not be eligible for financial aid during the reinstatement term.
-Students readmitted at this point must bring their CGPA or rate of progress into the probation range by the end of the first academic term after being readmitted.
-If the student brings their CGPA or rate of progress into the probation range during the reinstatement term, the student will be considered to be making satisfactory academic progress and be eligible for financial aid consideration in subsequent terms.
-If it is mathematically impossible for the student to improve into the probation range by the end of the first academic term after readmission or if it is highly improbable for the student to improve into the probation range, the student will not be readmitted.
+Students who have been suspended may apply for readmittance to the School after one academic term according to the readmission policy.
+Students readmitted at this point are considered to be on probation but must bring their CGPA or rate of progress into the probation range by the end of the first academic term after being readmitted.
+If it is mathematically impossible for the student to improve into the probation range by the end of the first academic term after readmittance or if it is highly improbable for the student to improve into the probation range, the student will not be readmitted.